opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

    The value of `sa.rule.name` must follow the [Rule Name Pattern](https://github.com/opentracing-contrib/java-specialagent/#rule-name-pattern) pattern: `<WORD>[:WORD][:NUMBER]`.
 The first `<WORD>` is required, the second `[:WORD]` is optional, and the `[:NUMBER]` suffix is also optional.
 Please refer to the link in the previous sentence for a description of the use and meaning of this spec.

-1. Each plugin can declare a priority for order when plugins are loaded by the SpecialAgent.
-To declare a priority, the plugin's `pom.xml` must specify the following:
+1. Each <ins>Integration Rule</ins> can declare a priority for order when rules are loaded by the SpecialAgent.
+To declare a priority, the rule's `pom.xml` must specify the following:
    ```xml
    <project>
     ...